Skip to content

 val runner = AIAgent(

-promptExecutor = simpleOpenAIExecutor(token),
+promptExecutor = simpleOpenAIExecutor("OPENAI_API_KEY"),

-toolRegistry = toolRegistry,
+toolRegistry = toolRegistry

 )